1. What is DavaoPropertyFinder.com?

 Yes.
 A foreigner can have absolute ownership of a condominium unit and this is evidenced by a Condominium Certificate of Title (CTC).
 However, the total ownership must not go beyond 40% of the condominium project.
-Foreign nationals or corporations may completely own a condominium unit or town house.
+Foreign nationals or corporations may completely own a condominium unit or townhouse.

 6. Why do some foreigners own lands in Samal and other areas in Davao?

-Those foreigners aren’t actually the owners of the said lands as the Philippine real estate laws does not allow foreign ownership.
+Those foreigners aren’t actually the owners of the said lands as the Philippine real estate laws do not allow foreign ownership.
 Most probably, their spouses (the Filipino spouse’s name on the title) are the legal owners.

 7. I’m a foreigner married to a Filipina.
 Can I buy real estate in Davao?